Cuius regio, eius religio: Religious divisions in the Empire

 It was broadly understood by princes and Catholic clergy alike that growing institutional abuses within the Catholic Church hindered the practices of the faithful.
 In 1537, Pope Paul III had called a council to examine the abuses and to suggest and implement reforms.
 In addition, he instituted several internal reforms.
 Despite these efforts, and the cooperation of Charles V, rapprochement of the Protestants with Catholicism foundered on different concepts of ecclesiology and the principle of justification.
 In the same year, the Schmalkaldic League called its own council, and posited several precepts of faith; Luther was present, but too ill to attend the meetings.
 When the delegates met again, this time in Regensburg in 1540–41, representatives could agree on the doctrine of faith and justification, but not on the number of sacraments, especially whether or not confession/absolution was sacramental, and they differed widely on the definition of "church".
 Catholic and Lutheran adherents seemed further apart than ever; in only a few towns and cities were Lutherans and Catholics able to live together in even a semblance of harmony.
 By 1548, political disagreements overlapped with religious issues, making any kind of agreement seem remote.

 In 1548 Charles declared an interreligio imperialis (also known as the Augsburg Interim) through which he sought to find some common ground.
 This effort succeeded in alienating Protestant and Catholic princes and the Curia; even Charles, whose decree it was, was unhappy with the political and diplomatic dimensions of what amounted to half of a religious settlement.
-The 1551–52 sessions convened by Pope Julius III at the Catholic Council of Trent restated and reaffirmed Catholic teaching and condemned anew the Protestant heresies.
+The 1551–52 sessions convened by Pope Julius III at the Catholic Council of Trent restated and reaffirmed Catholic teaching and condemned anew the Protestants.
 The Council played an important part in the reform of the Catholic Church in the 17th and 18th centuries.